 The symptoms of seborrheic dermatitis can be like other health conditions.
 Make sure to see your healthcare provider for a diagnosis.

 Your healthcare provider will ask about your symptoms and health history.
-He or she may also ask about your family’s health history.
-He or she will give you a physical exam.
+They may also ask about your family’s health history.
+They will give you a physical exam.
 The physical exam will include looking closely at your rash.
-Your provider may do a biopsy, this is usually not needed.
+Your provider may do a biopsy, but this is usually not needed.

 Treatment will depend on your symptoms, your age, and your general health.
 It will also depend on how severe the condition is.

 Antifungal shampoo, body wash, or cream.
 These contain medicines such as ketoconazole, fluconazole, selenium sulfide, or ciclopirox.

 Corticosteroid cream or ointment.
 These contain medicines such as hydrocortisone or fluocinolone acetonide.